Austin-East High School: East High School

+Merger

 In 1968 the two schools, which were only some eight to ten blocks apart, were combined to form a single racially integrated high school located in the East High building and named Austin East High School.
 The Austin school site became the location of Vine Middle School.
 Following the merger, many white students from East High transferred to other high schools, leaving Austin-East as a predominantly black school.

 In 1987, authority for the school shifted from the city of Knoxville to Knox County when the city school system was consolidated into Knox County Schools.

 In 1997, the school received magnet school designation, offering a focus in performing arts, science and math.
 In spite of the magnet program, which was intended to boost white enrollment, as of 2008-2009 more than 80% of Austin-East's students were African American.
 After several years of failing to meet performance benchmarks set under the No Child Left Behind Act, in 2008-2009 the school was reorganized into small learning communities.